W-Seiffert/gesta-francorum/README.md

 Latin text of the *Gesta Francorum* according to the chosen reference manuscript (Reg.
 Lat.
 572), with all abbreviations resolved, but without any markup / annotation of the document.

 * **Visualizations_with_Palladio.md**:
-Selected visualizations based on data from the *Gesta Francorum*, created with the Stanford visualization tool PALLADIO - including a critical reflection on prerequisites and challenges of data visualization.
+Selected visualizations based on data from the *Gesta Francorum*, created with the Stanford visualization tool PALLADIO (s. the files *Crusaders_contingents.PNG* and *Crusaders_provenance.PNG*) - including a critical reflection on prerequisites and challenges of data visualization.